SVPSahil303/techfin/README.md

 # Recurring Calculator
 ![image](https://github.com/SVPSahil303/techfin/assets/153804626/34234245-0327-478a-8a16-5005f0b4bd1d)

+# About Us

+🌟 **Welcome to Our Story**

+At Techfin, we believe in the power of innovation and the impact of technology on transforming lives.
+Our journey began with a passion for creating solutions that make a difference in the world.

+## Our Mission

+To empower individuals and businesses by providing cutting-edge tools and applications that simplify complex tasks, enhance productivity, and contribute to a brighter future.

+## What Drives Us

+- **Innovation:** We thrive on pushing the boundaries of what's possible, continuously seeking new and better ways to solve challenges.

+- **User-Centric Approach:** Your needs are at the core of our creations.
+We design with you in mind, ensuring a seamless and enjoyable experience.

+- **Collaboration:** We believe in the strength of collaboration, both within our team and with our users.
+Together, we can achieve greatness.

+## Meet the Team

+Our diverse team of passionate individuals brings a wealth of experience and creativity to the table.
+From developers to designers, we share a common goal – making a positive impact through technology.

+## Contact Us

+Have questions, suggestions, or just want to say hello?
+Feel free to reach out at [contact@yourcompany.com](mailto:contact@yourcompany.com).

+Thank you for being part of our journey!

+---

+*Crafted with ❤️ by [Techfin]*

 ## **Procedure**
 - **Step 1** - Run test.py and click the link which will be appearing in your terminal.